opengauss-mirror/docs/content/en/docs/Developerguide/abort.md

 ## Precautions<a name="en-us_topic_0237122053_en-us_topic_0059778271_sa23945b94808484d82b947d70ee28dc6"></a>

-**ABORT**  has no impact outside a transaction, but will provoke a warning.
+**ABORT**  has no impact outside a transaction, but will provoke a notice.

 ## Syntax<a name="en-us_topic_0237122053_en-us_topic_0059778271_s36354f226d754e5bb76ed954add5eea3"></a>